ankurgupta7/asla-pub/README.md

 `nosetests asla/server/flask_website/tests/test_FlaskWebsiteBackend.py` <br/>
 `nosetests asla/server/flask_website/tests/test_user_admin_service.py` <br/>
 ## Steps to Run UI (may not work fully)
+* run install_dependencies.sh
 * Connect the Leap Motion Device <br/>
-* Run asla.exe
+* Run asla.sh
-* OR Run asla-expert.exe if you are an ASL expert and want to train our network.
+* OR Run asla-expert.sh if you are an ASL expert and want to train our network.